Should college students consider personal loans?

 Ultimately, student loans are ideal if you seek funds to cover college-related expenses.
 But if you need a more flexible funding option to pay for other types of expenses, a personal loan may be best.

-Pros and cons of getting a personal loan as a student
+Pros and cons of using a personal loan for school

 You may qualify for a personal loan as a student, but it may not be a smart financial move.
-Weigh the pros and cons before moving forward.
+You’ll want to weigh the pros and cons before moving forward.

 Pros